alexander-kastil/m365-copilot/demos/readme.md

 Introduction: This module provides an overview of the Microsoft 365 platform, including apps, extensions, and Copilot.
 It also covers development tools and environment setup, Microsoft Entra ID, and app registrations.

-Develop Application for Microsoft Graph: This module covers the basics of Microsoft Graph, including optimizing data usage with query parameters, using common graph endpoints (files, mail, calendar, contacts, SharePoint, planner), accessing Teams data with Microsoft Graph, using change notifications and tracking changes with Microsoft Graph, and implementing a custom Graph Connector.
+Microsoft Graph & Data Access Essentals: This module covers the basics of Microsoft Graph, including optimizing data usage with query parameters, using common graph endpoints (files, mail, calendar, contacts, SharePoint, planner), accessing Teams data with Microsoft Graph, using change notifications and tracking changes with Microsoft Graph, and implementing a custom Graph Connector.
+It also covers Azure Function Python Essentials to allow integration of any existing Python based data access.

-Extend Microsoft Teams: This module covers building apps for Microsoft Teams, including an overview of the Teams Developer Portal, introduction to Teams Developer Toolkit, tabs in Microsoft Teams, collecting input with task modules, task-oriented interactions with messaging extensions, and building API-based message extensions.
+Microsoft Teams Extension Patterns: This module covers building apps for Microsoft Teams, including an overview of the Teams Developer Portal, introduction to Teams Developer Toolkit, tabs in Microsoft Teams, collecting input with task modules, task-oriented interactions with messaging extensions, and building API-based message extensions.

-Using Microsoft 365 Copilot Office Apps & Teams: This module provides an overview of Microsoft 365 Copilot, including Copilot prompts and using Copilot in Office Apps & Teams.
+Using Microsoft 365 Copilot Office in Apps & Teams: This module provides an overview of Microsoft 365 Copilot, including Copilot prompts and using Copilot in Office Apps & Teams.

 Implementing Plugins for Microsoft 365 Copilot: This module covers Microsoft 365 Copilot plugins, plugin architecture, message extensions for Microsoft Copilot for Microsoft 365, building plugins using Microsoft Business Applications, Graph Connectors API & Microsoft 365 Copilot, and implementing a Microsoft Graph Connectors for Microsoft 365 Copilot.